 Plitvice Lakes National Park is open every day of the year.
 However, times vary by season.
 Check the official website for more information about times.

 Plitvice Lakes Tickets

-There are ticket offices at Plitvice Lakes Entrance 1 and Entrance 2.
-There are 1 and 2-day passes available.
+Tickets are available for 1 and 2-day passes.
 Plitvice Lakes ticket costs vary by season and visitor’s age.
-See the official website for current price of admission.
+See the official website for current price of admission and for purchase.